-Do your homework to choose a healthy food for your dog, feed it appropriate quantities, and make sure they get enough exercise.
+Do your homework to choose a healthy food for your dog, feed it appropriate quantities, and watch for these signs to make sure your Dachshund gets enough exercise.

 Dachshunds have a higher than average risk of developing cancers of the skin, fat cells, and anal sacs.